tomonocle/miscellany/management.md

 - Independent: The user story should be self-contained, in a way that there is no inherent dependency on another user story.
 - Negotiable:  User stories, up until they are part of an iteration, can always be changed and rewritten.
 - Valuable:    A user story must deliver value to the end user.
-- Estimatable: You must always be able to estimate the size of a user story.
+- Estimable:   You must always be able to estimate the size of a user story.
 - Scalable:    User stories should not be so big as to become impossible to plan/task/prioritize with a certain level of certainty.
 - Testable:    The user story or its related description must provide the necessary information to make test development possible.